 To provide comfort to people who are pushing through adversity or simply in need of some encouragement in their everyday lives, CupOfTherapy is spreading its soothing drawings and uplifting messages through social media, a series of popular books and a wide range of consumer products, such as T-shirts, mugs, posters, notebooks and bags.
 Moreover, CupOfTherapy is involved in various charitable projects and claims to donate part of its sales revenue to mental health work.

 The idea of making mental health visible and bringing up serious topics in a creative, gentle and accessible way has resonated well with audiences worldwide, including in Japan, China and Korea, and North America.

-“Our aim is to normalise mental health and wellbeing as well as lower the threshold of talking about sensitive issues,” Rehmonen pointed out.
-“Each drawing evokes different reactions in different people […] A feeling always carries a message we should listen to.
+“Our aim is to normalise mental health and wellbeing, as well as lower the threshold of talking about sensitive issues,” Rehmonen said.
+“Each drawing evokes different reactions in different people […].
+A feeling always carries a message we should listen to.
 If you never stop to wonder where the emotion stems from, you won’t know what’s holding back your happiness.”

 “We have developed a method based on mechanical low-frequency vibrations, which are directed through the whole body,” explained psychotherapist and chief scientific officer Marco Kärkkäinen.
 “It has proven to be an astonishingly efficient method of recovery.”

 The technology that produces relaxing and beneficial vibrations is used in furniture, such as in mattresses, chaise longues, armchairs and special pods.
 Neurosonic’s technological approach to both physical and mental wellbeing has sparked interest among psychotherapy and healthcare specialists, private users, as well as companies willing to utilise the innovation to help their employees to shake off work-related stress and fully recharge during breaks.